List of The Vision of Escaflowne characters: Emperor Dornkirk

-Emperor Dornkirk (ドルンカーク, Dorunkāku) is the leader of Zaibach believed to be two hundred Earth years old and a former Earth scientist named Isaac.
+Emperor Dornkirk (ドルンカーク, Dorunkāku) is the leader of Zaibach, believed to be two hundred Earth years old, and a former Earth scientist named Isaac.
 Isaac learned that physical attraction between matter is caused by the force of gravity.
 He thus believed that everything in the universe, including fate and destiny, is caused by a force and everything is governed by a universal law.
-His theories and discoveries led him into the invention of machines that can predict and change the future.
-Isaac was transported into Gaea and later became Emperor Dornkirk after "saving" the rural people of Zaibach with his knowledge.
+His theories and discoveries led him to invent machines that can predict and change the future.
+Isaac was transported to Gaea and later became Emperor Dornkirk after "saving" the rural people of Zaibach with his knowledge.

-Dornkirk continually looks into the future with his Destiny Prognostication Engine in order to create an ideal future for Gaea by unlocking the secrets of Atlantis.
-Hitomi's visions of the future and Van's connection to Escaflowne continually interfere with his efforts, however.
+Dornkirk continually looks into the future with his Destiny Prognostication Engine in order to create an ideal future for Gaea by unlocking the secrets of Atlantis, but Hitomi's visions of the future and Van's connection to Escaflowne continually interfere with his efforts.
 The future he seeks to create is the "zone of absolute fortune", in which everyone's wishes would come true.
 However, it is that very power that destroyed Atlantis.

-Nearing the end of the series, Dornkirk had successfully constructed his device to generate the "zone of absolute fortune".
+Near the end of the series, Dornkirk successfully constructed his device to generate the "zone of absolute fortune".
 It was activated upon his death at the hands of Folken, which was immediately followed by Folken's own demise, a consequence of the workings of the machine.
-Dornkirk, kept alive by various machinery in the first place, sticks around as an incorporeal ghost to see how his experiment would turn out.
-Upon the deactivation of his machine, he finally vanishes.
+Dornkirk, who had been kept alive by various machinery, lingers as an incorporeal ghost to see how his experiment would turn out, vanishing upon the deactivation of his machine.

-Frequently hinted though never confirmed in the series, the character of Dornkirk was based on (and may very well actually be) the historical figure Sir Isaac Newton.
-Series writer and director Shoji Kawamori noted that Newton studied alchemy, even writing a book on it, so he theorized Newton discovering the power of Atlantis.
+Frequently hinted at though never confirmed in the series, the character of Dornkirk was based on and may be the historical figure Sir Isaac Newton.
+Series writer and director Shoji Kawamori noted that Newton studied alchemy, even writing a book on it, and theorized Newton discovering the power of Atlantis.